top of page

 BOARD OF TRUSTEES

-As the President of GROW's Board of Trustees, Kristin has always enjoyed growing food and became a P-patch gardener in 2013, first at the Burke-Gilman P-Patch and later at Westcrest P-Patch in West Seattle where she currently serves on the leadership team.
+As the Vice President of GROW's Board of Trustees, Kristin has always enjoyed growing food and became a P-patch gardener in 2013, first at the Burke-Gilman P-Patch and later at Westcrest P-Patch in West Seattle where she currently serves on the leadership team.
 She brings to the GROW Board more than 20 years of experience working with nonprofit foundations, trade, and professional associations.
 She is currently employed with the Legal Foundation of Washington which funds civil legal aid programs for low-income people throughout Washington state.
 Kristin joined the GROW Board in 2019.

 Kristin Parker